Dispute NYC Parking Tickets For Free

 Consider your costs

 Finally, the big question is: how much will all this cost?
 If you’re not well off enough to hire your own Denny Crane or Harvey Specter, you may have to settle for a Saul Goodman.
 Naturally, this all comes with a cost.
 A more expensive lawyer is more likely to get your ticket overturned, but cost you an arm and a leg in the process.
 A cheaper lawyer may not break the bank, but their success rate may be quite low.
-When it comes to lawyers, you get what you pay for.
+You get what you pay for when it comes to lawyers.

-How much does a parking ticket lawyer in NYC cost?
+How much will the fee for a parking ticket lawyer in NYC be?

 Most lawyers will charge around $500 per ticket case.
 A low-budget lawyer may ask for half of that amount, but an experienced lawyer with a high success rate can charge almost double for a single ticket case!